rongyin/LearningProject/Documents/spring/spring.md

 # Spring MVC
-1. In a Servlet 3.0+ environment,implements WebApplicationInitializer and override the method onStartup WebApplicationInitializer is an interface provided by Spring MVC that ensures your implementation is detected and automatically used to initialize any Servlet 3 containe
+1. In a Servlet 3.0+ environment,implements WebApplicationInitializer and override the method onStartup WebApplicationInitializer is an interface provided by Spring MVC that ensures your implementation is detected and automatically used to initialize any Servlet 3 container
 2. For many applications, having a single WebApplicationContext is simple and suffices. .
 It is also possible to have a context hierarchy where one root WebApplicationContext is shared across multiple DispatcherServlet
 ```